RattlePenguin/comp2521/README.md

 Everything must be submitted by this time.
 The handmarked component can be marked up till Friday, week 3.

+You will need to send in a request for hand marking via the "Lab Marking Queue" option on the homepage.

 You cannot get labs marked in HELP sessions.

 ### What's your favourite colour!?